How can the signage industry prepare for the post-lockdown surge in signage requirements?

 As more retailers seek to find their ‘new normal’, the signage industry will be critical in providing certainty and reassurance for shoppers via safety signage.
 Whether it’s floor stickers, laminated vinyl, or foamex signs, stores will need to offer a sense of clarity and reassurance to members of the public that are tentative about returning to the high street.

-Although many of us are still learning and adapting to what the future will look like post-pandemic, there are some trends that the signage industry can continue to hang their hat on in a post-COVID-19 world.
+Although many of us are still learning and adapting to what the future will look like post-pandemic, there are some trends that the signage industry can continue to hang its hat on in a post-COVID-19 world.

 The need for multi-platform communications

 When it comes to communicating consistent messages in terms of health and safety, businesses and buildings will need to maintain a multi-platform approach.
-With individuals using more devices than ever to consume information on smartphone and tablets, as well as computers and automated signage, maintaining consistency with messaging across formats and hardware will be equally important in the months ahead.
+With individuals using more devices than ever to consume information on smartphones and tablets, as well as computers and automated signage, maintaining consistency with messaging across formats and hardware will be equally important in the months ahead.

 Making sense of audience data will be essential for businesses going forward.
 How the data is used may differ from before the pandemic, but big data will be vital to keep the public well-informed, particularly in large-scale environments.
 Big data will be vital for large-scale signage, helping to educate people on suitable social distancing, which will be essential for the well-oiled running of airports, train stations and large-scale business headquarters alike.